fluentlabs-xyz/docs/knowledge-base/the-fluent-l2-network.md

 The Fluent L2 is a zk-rollup to run Wasm, EVM and SVM apps in one place.
 It supports blended execution of different VM targets on a shared state execution environment for real-time composability between apps from different ecosystems.
 The network is both EVM and SVM-compatible, maintaining ABI encodings for all contracts, and introducing no additional overhead for deploying apps in Solidity, Vyper, or Solana Rust.

 Ultimately, all VMs on Fluent are simulated at the execution layer and compile down to the Fluent rWasm VM for execution.
-Each VM is represented by a core Wasm-based system contract (the VM’s “compatibility contract”) which defines its EE standards and provides an API to access these functions.
+Each VM is represented by a core Wasm-based system contract (the VM’s "compatibility contract") which defines its EE standards and provides an API to access these functions.
 While Fluent will initially support Wasm, EVM, and SVM-based contracts, its design is extensible, enabling support for additional VM integrations.

 ## App Deployment Models